systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### Legal Advisors

-The '**Legal Advisors'** menu link provides access to a window through which the details of contracted scheme Legal Advisors are captured as shown below:
+The **'Legal Advisors'** menu link provides access to a window through which the details of contracted scheme Legal Advisors are captured as shown below: